amirareja336-sys/Commision/README.md

    them up with no manual download/upload step.
 You can restrict it to specific physicians (comma-separated names) or leave it blank to export everyone not on the `skip_physicians` list in `config.json`.
+0b. **Categorize new services (Intake)** — before Run, the UI lists any service names in the current uploads that are missing from `dictionary.json`.
+The admin assigns each a category; choices are written to `dictionary.json` and `service_prices`.
+Reconciliation will not start until that list is empty.
 1. **primary_reconciliation.py** — parses every Abronal `.xlsx` (columns
    resolved through `column_adapter.py`; physician name taken from the filename via `physician_from_filename()`, e.g. `"dr bart jacobs july